Our Projects

 Seattle Girls' School

 CPM started working with SGS in 2017 when they were considering the purchase of property in the Central District, just south of the Northwest African American Museum.
 Phase 1 was completed in 2021 and allowed the school to move from its twenty-year-rented space into its forever home.
 Phase 2, a new multipurpose/gym space, began construction in the spring of 2024, with completion in early 2025.
-This will be the first time in 23 years that SGS has been able to host a home game.
-We are excited for tip-off!
+The completion of phase 2 marked the first time in 23 years that SGS has been able to host a home game.

 2021 Phase 1 – 14,000 SF